 This is one of those common misconceptions about selling a business that many believe is still true to this day.

-It may require more patience, but it can save you money on taxes (more on that later) and increase the buyer’s confidence.
+It may require resiliency on your end, but it can save you money on taxes (more on that later) and increase the buyer’s confidence.

 Commit to your decision

 As a business owner, it’s important to have complete confidence in your decision to sell your business.